agile-ts/documentation/docs/main/Introduction.md

 More examples can be found in the [Example](../examples/Indroduction.md) Section.

-## 👨‍💻 When use AgileTs
+## 👨‍💻 When using AgileTs

 AgileTs is thought to handle the States of the business logic and logic in general that isn't explicitly bound to a Component.
 This includes, for example, `server caching States` like the logged-in user.
 AgileTs wasn't built to handle UI States like `isModalOpen`.
-Therefore, AgileTs should be used as a friend and helper to outsource all business logic from your UI-Components.
+Therefore, AgileTs should be used as a friend and helper to outsource all business logic from UI-Components.

 ## 🟦 Typescript